Feri03/Feri03/README.md

 ## Skills And Experience

 * ⚙️ Stack: ``Javascript``, ``php``, ``database``
-* 💻 FRONTEND and BACKEND
+* 💻 Fundamental Frontend and Backend
 * 📱 React and Kotlin Fundamental